PiDP-8/I Software

 Getting Started: Source Code

-The efficient method to get started is to install this software into an existing Raspbian installation on the Pi which you are using with the PiDP-8/I board.
+The recommended way to get started is to build this software from source into an existing Raspberry Pi OS installation on the Pi you are using with the PiDP-8/I board.
+Raspberry Pi OS Bookworm or later (64-bit) is required.
 It also works with some other OSes.

 Getting Started: Binary OS Images

-As shipped, the binary OS images above also contain the PiDP-8/I software source code and Fossil, the tool that lets you download updated source code as it becomes available.
-Updating the software is therefore much simpler than downloading the whole OS all over again and overwriting your perfectly good SD card.
+As shipped, the binary OS images contain the PiDP-8/I software source code and Fossil, which lets you update the software without re-flashing your SD card.
 This suffices for typical cases:

 $ cd ~/pidp8i